 The most common ailment travelers experience is, “traveler’s diarrhea.”
 If your traveling to Mexico you might hear it as “Montezuma’s revenge.”
 Eating new food and drinking contaminated water is the common cause for traveler’s diarrhea.
 The common cure is Imodium, a plain diet, and fluids with electrolytes.
 We were also prescribed a strong antibacterial if we had an emergency case of really bad runs.

-If your traveling to a developing country where the water is unfiltered, your nurse may prescribe you a typhoid vaccination, the bacteria that commonly causes upset stomachs and runny stool in travelers.
+If you’re traveling to a developing country where the water is unfiltered, your nurse may prescribe you a typhoid vaccination, the bacteria that commonly causes upset stomachs and runny stool in travelers.
 The vaccination can be taken in pill or shot and depending on your insurance can cost you anywhere from $5-$20.

 In addition, we were prescribed malaria pills, for the instances we were traveling to rural areas of South East Asia.
 The pills cost us $5.
 However, the best course of action to prevent mosquito bites at all costs.
 Wear strong bug repellent, (we like Off! with DEET and Sawyer Picaridin), use a bug net, and wear mosquito repelling bracelets.